-The study, “The role of vitamin D deficiency and osteoporosis in breast cancer,” was published online ahead of print in December 2012.
-It appears in the International Journal of Rheumatic Diseases.
+The study, “The role of vitamin D deficiency and osteoporosis in breast cancer,” was published in the International Journal of Rheumatic Diseases.

 To explore the associations between breast cancer, osteoporosis, vitamin D, and calcium intake, the researchers conducted a hospital-based observational cohort study.
 A total of 635 patients with breast cancer were included in the sample.

 Data were collected regarding the patients’ socio-demographic factors, menopause status, lifestyle habits, dietary behaviors, bone mineral density, vitamin D levels, and other aspects of their medical history.
 Forty percent of the women included in the study were premenopausal women.
 Dietary behaviors included patients’ consumption of dairy products and other foods, including seafood, milk, yogurt, and cheese.

 The results of the study showed that nearly 32% of the patients with breast cancer were also living with osteoporosis or osteopenia.
 Vitamin D deficiency and severe vitamin D insufficiency were found to be higher in the participants who were post-menopause, compared to women who had not reached menopause.